GaelVaroquaux/website/content/science/2019_scientific_highlights.rst

 :date: 2020-1-5
 :tags: science, research, machine learning, neuroimaging, statistics
-:status: draft

-My current research interests span wide: from brain sciences to core data science.
-My overall quest is to build **methodology drawing insights from data** for questions that have often been addressed qualitatively.
+My current research spans wide: from brain sciences to core data science.
+My overall interest is to build **methodology drawing insights from data** for questions that have often been addressed qualitatively.
 If I can highlight a few publications from 2019 [1]_, the common thread would be computational statistics, from dirty data to brain images.
 Let me try to